holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 > Your public address will be different to this one.

-Set your agent to a test agent.
-This makes it load faster:
+Set your agent to 'test agent' to make it load faster:
 ```toml
 test_agent = true
 ```
-Next you need your DNA's hash:
+Next, you need your DNA's hash:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```